GambitBSM/gambit_light_1.0/README.md

   ./gambit --help
 ```

-When using an MPI-parallelised scanner, start GAMBIT with `mpiexec` or `mpirun`, e.g.
+When using an MPI-parallelised scanner, start GAMBIT-light with `mpiexec` or `mpirun`, e.g.

 ```
   mpiexec -np 4 ./gambit -f yaml_files/your_configuration_file.yaml